OjasMor/Traffic_Light_Classifier/README.md

 <a id='task7'></a>
 ### (IMPLEMENTATION): Create a brightness feature that uses HSV color space

-Write a function that takes in an RGB image and returns a 1D feature vector and/or single value that will help classify an image of a traffic light.
+A function that takes in an RGB image and returns a 1D feature vector and/or single value that will help classify an image of a traffic light.
 The only requirement is that this function should apply an HSV colorspace transformation, the rest is up to you.

-From this feature, you should be able to estimate an image's label and classify it as either a red, green, or yellow traffic light.
-You may also define helper functions if they simplify your code.
+From this feature, we should be able to estimate an image's label and classify it as either a red, green, or yellow traffic light.
+We may also define helper functions if they simplify your code.

 ```python